StaticReturn/staticreturn.github.io/rules/classes/duelist.md

 # Duelist
 A person who excels at one-on-one combat.

-*  ⚔ disarm an opponent who is fighting more than one enemy.
+*  ⚔: disarm an opponent who is fighting more than one enemy.
-*  ✧ cause an opponent to retreat.
+*  ✧: cause an opponent to retreat.
-*  🛡 Grant 1 point of damage reduction to an ally being attacked.
+*  🛡: Grant 1 point of damage reduction to an ally being attacked.
 *  If you are fighting only one opponent:
-    *  ⚔ disarm an opponent.
+    *  ⚔: disarm an opponent.
-    *  ✧ Daze an opponent in melee range.
+    *  ✧: Daze an opponent in melee range.
-    *  🛡 Gain 1 point of damage reduction.
+    *  🛡: Gain 1 point of damage reduction.

+{: .development_note}
+One-on-one fighting, control this fight, take advantage of a momentary weakness.